badeadan/starlingx-installer/README.md

-# StarlingX VirtualBox Installer
+# StarlingX Installer

-StarlingX VirtualBox Installer is a collection of tools designed for automating installation of StarlingX images on VirtualBox instances according to official instructions that can be found here (for an All-in-One system):
+StarlingX Installer is a collection of tools designed for automating installation of StarlingX images on VirtualBox or LibVirt instances according to official instructions that can be found here (for an All-in-One system):

 https://wiki.openstack.org/w/index.php?title=StarlingX/Containers/Installation&oldid=170746